Inflation Is Hitting Millennials the Hardest. Here’s How We All Can Fight It

 After creating a list of your household’s needs, use one of these supermarket comparison spreadsheets or apps to get the most bang for your grocery budget buck — no matter what’s on your list.

-Save even more by using an app like Upside to get cash back on your grocery shopping (and when you eat out).
+Save even more by using an app like Tada to get cash back on your grocery shopping.

 2. Do Meal Prep

 Planning out your meals and making grocery lists based on a meal plan means you’ll be less likely to waste money on something that looks good in the store but you never get around to eating.

 This expert meal prep advice simply lays out how to get started planning your meals in advance.